Guy Toindouba

-Career
+Club career

-He was from July 2007 to January 2008 loaned out to Cotonsport Garoua, from Sahel SC and signed then in Summer 2009 for Al Ahly Tripoli.
-In 2010 winter mercato, Roger signed for Espérance Sportive de Tunis.
+Toindouba was born in Garoua.
+From July 2007 to January 2008 he was loaned out to Cotonsport Garoua, from Sahel SC and signed then in Summer 2009 for Al Ahly Tripoli.
+In the 2010 winter transfer window, he signed for Espérance Sportive de Tunis.
 On 1 November 2011, it was announced that he would join Lillestrøm SK for the 2012 season.

 International career

-He played with Cameroon National Team against Colombia on 16 October 2012.
+Toindouba played with the Cameroon national team against Colombia on 16 October 2012.
 As it was a friendly match, Toindouba is still eligible to play for Gabon.